 - Host a Women’s Holiday Brunch (Christmas, Valentine’s Day, Mother’s Day, etc.)

 - Host a Craft or Art Fair – You provide advertising.
-Charge for each space (you can provide tables and chairs, but not necessary) Indoor and outdoor events.
+Charge for each space (you can provide tables and chairs, but not necessary) for Indoor and outdoor events.
 Set up a table to advertise your cause.

 - Coffee House with acoustic musicians (ticket cost, free-will offering, sale of snacks)